 To preserve, promote and enhance the value and desirability of the properties within Cabrillo Estates.
 To this end, we seek to assure compliance with the provisions of the original Declaration of Restrictions which became amendments to the Land Use Element (“LUE”) and the Land Use Plan (“LUP”) of the County of San Luis Obispo in 1984.

-To represent the interests and concerns of CEPOA members to government and other entities responsible for the community infrastructure, including schools, streets, transportation, traffic control, fire and police protection, sewers surface drainage, communications, environmental issues, and any and all other entities whose authority relates to the welfare of CEPOA.
+To represent the interests and concerns of CEPOA members to government and other entities responsible for the community infrastructure, including schools, streets, transportation, traffic control, fire and police protection, sewers, surface drainage, communications, environmental issues, and any and all other entities whose authority relates to the welfare of Cabrillo Estates.

 To monitor and take appropriate action on matters which relate to the general good of CEPOA members including, but not limited to, preservation of views, impact of adjacent tracts and legislation of significance to the membership.